enadeau/fully_leaf_tree/README.md

 ## How to use

-The main function is `ComputeL(G)`.
+The main function is `LeafFunction(G)`.
 This function compute the leaf function of a general graph `G`.
 Special optimization can be used for particular cases using the optional parameter `algorithm`.
 The available options are: